-The international HIP ATTACK (HIP Fracture Accelerated Surgical TreaTment and Care TracK) randomised controlled trial reported in February, 2020 [45].
-This study found that accelerated surgery (within a goal of 6 h after diagnosis) did not improve either mortality or non-fatal major complications (myocardial infarction, stroke, venous thromboembolism, sepsis, pneumonia, life-threatening bleeding, and major bleeding) ninety days later among 1487 people with hip fracture, compared to a similar number (n=1483) who received standard care (median time from diagnosis to surgery of 24 h (IQR 10-42).
+The international HIP ATTACK (hip fracture accelerated surgical treatment and care track) RCT reported in February, 2020 [45].
+This study found that accelerated surgery (within a goal of 6 h after diagnosis) did not improve either mortality or non-fatal major complications (myocardial infarction, stroke, venous thromboembolism, sepsis, pneumonia, life-threatening bleeding and major bleeding) 90 days later among 1487 people with hip fracture, compared with a similar number (n = 1483) who received standard care (median time from diagnosis to surgery of 24 h (IQR 10-42).
 Accelerated surgery did not harm patients, even for those with acute medical conditions.
-Interestingly, accelerated surgery significantly reduced both the prevalence of postoperative delirium (9% vs. 12%, HR 0.72 (95%CI 0.58-0.92, p=0.0089) and length of inpatient stay, and improved the speed of postoperative mobilisation.
-The Working Party consider this data reassuring and clinically important for patients, but acknowledge that the resource implications of accelerated surgery need to be calculated before recommending its adoption into current UK practice.
+Interestingly, accelerated surgery significantly reduced both the prevalence of postoperative delirium (9% vs. 12%, HR 0.72 (95%CI 0.58-0.92), p = 0.0089) and length of inpatient stay, and improved the speed of postoperative mobilisation.
+The Working Party considers these data reassuring and clinically important for patients but acknowledge that the resource implications of accelerated surgery need to be calculated before recommending its adoption into current UK practice.

-The 2011 guidelines list 7 'acceptable' reasons for delaying surgery
+The 2011 guidelines list seven 'acceptable' reasons for delaying surgery:

-- 1. Haemoglobin < 80 g.l-1
+- 1 Haemoglobin < 80 g. l^{-1}

-- 2. Plasma sodium concentration < 120 or > 150 mmol. l^{-1} and potassium concentration < 2.8 or > 6.0 mmol-1
+- Plasma sodium concentration < 120 or

+150 mmol.l-1 and potassium concentration < 2.8 or

+6.0 mmol-1

-- 3. Uncontrolled diabetes
+- 3 Uncontrolled diabetes

-- 4. Uncontrolled or acute onset left ventricular failure.
+- 4 Uncontrolled or acute onset left ventricular failure.

-- 5. Correctable cardiac arrhythmia with a ventricular rate > 120.min-1
+- Correctable cardiac arrhythmia with a ventricular rate > 120.min-1

-- 6. Chest infection with sepsis
+- 6 Chest infection with sepsis

-- 7. Reversible coagulopathy
+- 7 Reversible coagulopathy

-The Fragility Fracture Network guidance states 'surgery should be delayed only if the benefits of additional medical treatment outweigh the risks of delaying surgery'.
+The Fragility Fracture Network guidance states "surgery should be delayed only if the benefits of additional medical treatment outweigh the risks of delaying surgery".

 In many cases, the risks of delay associated with pain and immobility contribute to poor outcomes to a far greater extent than correction of an abnormality to a particular numerical value.
 Rather than cancelling surgery on the day of operation in reaction to one of the seven abnormalities listed, the Working Party considers that 36 h (or less) provides sufficient time for the proactive involvement of anaesthetists in correcting medical obstacles to surgery.
-In the (rare) event of cancellation for medical reasons, patients should be kept under 12 hourly assessment by anaesthetic teams.
+In the (rare) event of cancellation for medical reasons, patients should be kept under 12-hourly assessment by anaesthetic teams.
 Anaesthetists should work with orthogeriatricians to optimise the person for surgery as soon as possible, communicate with the hip fracture care team what needs to happen to avoid repeated cancellation and delay, and document any decisions clearly in the person's medical notes.